News and Updates

 Over half the streams in Anne Arundel County are severely degraded and, as a result, dump tons of sediment into our rivers with every big rainfall.
 This bill will provide the resources to begin restoring these streams to their natural biological function as stormwater runoff filters.

-Initially, this legislation would generate $26.5 million for restoration activities generated by reasonable fees on all landowners.
-See Read More for specifics.
+This law will generate more than $20 million annually for restoration activities generated by reasonable fees on all landowners.

 County Council representatives depend on your votes and they will respond to your views--if they hear them.
 Important issues are coming up this year in the Council, including Critical Area and Stormwater Restoration legislation.
 On this page we will try to keep you informed of what is happening in the Council.
 It's your job to let your councilman know what's important to you.
 To find out how....